httpwg/http-extensions/draft-ietf-httpbis-priority.md

 requests were generated is considered to be the best strategy.

-If a client makes concurrent requests with the incremental parameter set to true, there could be benefit serving requests with the same urgency in parallel.
+If a client makes concurrent requests with the incremental parameter set to true, serving requests with the same urgency in parallel might be beneficial.
 Doing this distributes the connection bandwidth, meaning that responses take longer to complete.
-However, where clients process chunks as they arrive the time to completion is not necessarily a concern.
+Incremental delivery is most useful where multiple partial responses might provide some value to clients ahead of a complete response being available.

 The following example shows a request for a JPEG file with the urgency parameter set to `5` and the incremental parameter set to `true`.